 This is another great article on the benefits of walking.
-This one b– published in www.VeryWell.com.
-Walking for 30 to 60 minutes each day is one of the best things you can do for your body, mind, and spirit.
+This one by – published in www.VeryWell.com.
+Walking for 30 to 60 minutes each day is one of the best things you can do for your body, mind,

 Walkers Live Longer